SJ (Shi Jian) Satellite Series of China

 • PMOS Dosimeter (a radiation dose detector).

 The eight instruments are used to measure the SEU effect and the high-energy particle environment.
 The observation of SEU, the investigation of the countermeasures and the measurement of the radiation in the space charged particle environment are more comprehensive compared with those in the SJ-4.
 With eight instruments, the investigation of SEU countermeasures includes almost all the methods known today.
 The measurement range of the energy spectra of the high-energy charged particles is the most completed so far, and the measurement of the radiation total dose is the first ever taken in china .The charges particles distributions in the abnormal area of the south Atlantic and in the subsiding areas of the two poles in the orbit have been obtained for the first time with the instrument developed by CSSAR.
-The collected data and the research results are significant for improving the design of space electronic instruments, raising the reliability and extending satellite's service life.
+The collected data and the research results are significant for improving the design of space electronic instruments, raising the reliability and extending the satellite's service life.

-Space Fluid Experiment Device:
+Space Fluid Experiment Device

 This is a micro-gravity experiment in the field of fluid mechanics.
 The objective is to investigate the coupling between heat capillary convection and buoyancy convection, and other phenomena under the condition of micro-gravity.
 The study of these phenomena and the laws governing them will advance the development of fluids.
 There are close relations among micro-gravity mechanics of fluids, space material science (crystal growth), space life science (cell breading) and other disciplines.
 Multi-layer heat capillary convection is one of frontier subjects in the micro-gravity fluid science research.
 The technology is very important not only for developing the methods of space crystal material growth, improving the quality of crystals, but also for a better understanding of the characteristics and the mechanisms of the convection movement of the fluid with a free surface or a boundary surface on the ground, which is a fundamental problem in the physics of fluids.
-This experiment in microgravity fluid mechanics is the first ever carried out by Chinese scientists, and also the most complex one so far.
+This experiment in microgravity fluid mechanics is the first ever carried out by scientists in China, and also the most complex one so far.
 6)

 1) Yongwei Zhang, “China's Scientific and Technological Test Satellites,” Aerospace China, Winter 2001 Issue, URL: http://www.globalsecurity.org/space/library/news/2001/v2n4-2.htm